 Once you start receiving applications, you’ll have to sift through and shortlist candidates, too, not to mention interview them all.
 If you don’t have a robust applicant tracking system or a dedicated HR team to manage the process, then you’ll quickly find that your day-to-day work is getting pushed back while you trawl through a never-ending raft of CVs and résumés.

 Even though, as mentioned, hiring someone new means opening the door to new and different ideas, there are also several risks that you need to consider.
 Hiring an external candidate means they’ll have a limited understanding of the company and its culture, and this will inevitably prevent them from adjusting quickly.
 In a worst-case scenario, they might not adjust at all; there are no guarantees that a talented hire will fit in, after all.

 You also run the risk of alienating and demotivating your existing staff, especially if you have an employee who feels that they would be a good fit for the role you’re advertising.
 They might even see your oversight as a snub and decide to move on, meaning that you could potentially lose good employees in the long run.

 3. It’s Costly

 Advertising a job vacancy can be very expensive, especially if you are trying to gain maximum exposure on major job boards.
 To reduce costs and improve results, you can always target niche boards but, ultimately, the longer your advert runs, the more the costs are going to rack up – with no guarantee of a return at the end, too.

 Methods of External Recruitment

-Newspapers and Other Offline Methods
+1. Newspapers and Other Offline Methods

-What’s also great about them is that they allow you to meet the candidate and talk to them, rather than just reading their CV.
-It can be a great way to understand if someone will be a good fit or not.
+What’s also great about them is that they allow you to meet the candidate and talk to them in person, rather than just reading their CV.
+Given the importance of body language, it can be a great way to get a strong first impression of someone.